Powdered milk

-Powdered milk, also called milk powder, dried milk, or dry milk, is a manufactured dairy product made by evaporating milk to dryness.
+Powdered milk, also called milk powder, dried milk, dry milk, or (in food ingredient labeling) milk solids, is a manufactured dairy product made by evaporating milk to a state of dryness.
 One purpose of drying milk is to preserve it; milk powder has a far longer shelf life than liquid milk and does not need to be refrigerated, due to its low moisture content.
 Another purpose is to reduce its bulk for the economy of transportation.
 Powdered milk and dairy products include such items as dry whole milk, nonfat (skimmed) dry milk, dry buttermilk, dry whey products and dry dairy blends.
 Many exported dairy products conform to standards laid out in Codex Alimentarius.

-Powdered milk is used for food as an additive, for health (nutrition), and also in biotechnology (saturating agent).
+Powdered milk is used for food as an additive, for health (nutrition), and also in biotechnology (saturating).

 History and manufacture

 While Marco Polo wrote of Mongolian Tatar troops in the time of Kublai Khan who carried sun-dried skimmed milk as "a kind of paste", the first modern production process for dried milk was invented by the Russian doctor Osip Krichevsky in 1802.
 The first commercial production of dried milk was organized by the Russian chemist M. Dirchoff in 1832.
-In 1855, T. S. Grimwade took a patent on a dried milk procedure, though a William Newton had patented a vacuum drying process as early as 1837.
+In 1855, T. S. Grimwade took a patent on a dried milk procedure, though William Newton had patented a vacuum drying process as early as 1837.

 In modern times, powdered milk is usually made by spray drying nonfat skimmed milk, whole milk, buttermilk or whey.
 Pasteurized milk is first concentrated in an evaporator to approximately 50 percent milk solids.
 The resulting concentrated milk is then sprayed into a heated chamber where the water almost instantly evaporates, leaving fine particles of powdered milk solids.

 Alternatively, the milk can be dried by drum drying.
 Milk is applied as a thin film to the surface of a heated drum, and the dried milk solids are then scraped off.
 However, powdered milk made this way tends to have a cooked flavour, due to caramelization caused by greater heat exposure.

 Another process is freeze drying, which preserves many nutrients in milk, compared to drum drying.

 The drying method and the heat treatment of the milk as it is processed alters the properties of the milk powder, such as its solubility in cold water, its flavour, and its bulk density.